Data-driven discovery of intrinsic dynamics: Additional examples

 In figure~\ref{fig:ksbt}D, we show a trajectory that results from evolving an initial condition forward in time under our learned dynamical model.
 Comparing figure~\ref{fig:ksbt}D to figure~\ref{fig:ksbtphase}A, our learned model again produces good results with seamless transitions between charts.
 The beating period of our model is $0.456 \pm 0.001$ time units, identical to the data, and the travelling period of our model is $94.88 \pm 0.10$ time units, compared to $90.46 \pm 0.10$ time units for the data.
 The discrepancy improves with increased training time of the neural networks.

 It is worth re-iterating that the two periods of the quasiperiodic data differ by a factor of almost 200.
 Despite the large separation in timescales, our method produced a good dynamical model.
-Moreover, we were able to take advantage of a symmetry present in the system to reduce the data to a one-dimensional representation while still obtaining quasiperiodic dynamics, and learn from data that spans a small fraction of one of the timescales while nevertheless capturing that timescale in the final dynamical model.
+Moreover, we were able to take advantage of a symmetry present in the system to learn from data that spans a small fraction of one of the timescales while nevertheless capturing that timescale in the final dynamical model.